MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/single-resource-optimization.md

 - The default optimization goal configured above
 - The default optimization range which is from now to the end of today (12:00 AM)
 - The existing bookings on the resource's schedule in that optimization range
-- Additional requirements from the active view of requirements at the bottom of the schedule board
+- Additional requirements from the active view of requirements at the bottom of the schedule board, ordered according to any sorting or filtering that have been applied to that view

 The schedule board tab now shows: